VoltCruelerz/OwlMarble-Magic/feats/feats.md

 Your extensive practice with your spells has led to unparalleled accuracy.
 When you make a ranged spell attack, you have a +2 bonus to your attack rolls.

+## Adrenaline Rush [New]

+After you roll initiative, receive a critical hit, or an ally within 30 feet of you drops to 0 hit points, you gain one of the following benefits until the end of your next turn:

+- you gain temporary hit points equal to your level
+- your speed increases by 15 until the end of your next turn

 ## Arrow Master [New]

 _Requirement: Dexterity or Strength score of 15 or higher, Level 4_